North Wilkesboro, North Carolina: Attractions

 The Wilkes Art Gallery was founded in 1962 in the parlor of art patron Annie Winkler's home and in 2004 moved into the renovated North Wilkesboro Post Office building located in the heart of downtown North Wilkesboro.
-The Gallery's 10000 sqft facility includes over 3500 sqft of exhibition space, an education center with a complete ceramics studio, painting and drawing studios, two multi-purpose classrooms, and a Gallery Gift Shop.
-The Gallery provides quality educational experiences through exhibits, classes and workshops for all ages.
-The Gallery also sponsors several "Gallery Crawls" per year, which bring both citizens and tourists downtown to enjoy good wine, good friends, and great art.
-Recently, a group of local students painted a cultural mural on the back of the Gallery.
-Below, is a picture of the recent Mural Project in the back of the Gallery.
+The Gallery's 10000 sqft facility includes over 3500 sqft of exhibition space, an education center with a ceramics studio, painting and drawing studios, two multi-purpose classrooms, and a gift shop.

 North Wilkesboro recently welcomed the Yadkin River Greenway which was created through the cooperative efforts of citizen volunteers, landowners, and the governments of Wilkes County, North Wilkesboro, Wilkesboro, and the State of North Carolina.
 The effort began in 1994, and the first phase of the greenway was opened on May 18, 2002.
 The Yadkin River Greenway Council, a non-profit community organization, provided coordination and leadership.
 The Greenway is a natural area between urban communities where wildlife, vegetation, and streams are preserved and enjoyed.
 The Greenway contains biking, jogging, and walking trails which follow the Yadkin River and Reddies River for several miles between the towns of North Wilkesboro and Wilkesboro.
 The Yadkin River Greenway offers over 1.7 mi of paved trails to form over 5.1 mi of current trails with more extensions to come in the near future.